 Fatty acids are essential during breastfeeding, and flaxseeds are full of them.
 Price recommends flaxseeds because breastfeeding people often don't get enough omega-3s and fiber in their diets.

 Price generally recommends 1 tablespoon of flaxseeds per day.
 You can add them to your smoothies or drink flax milk to get in both healthy fats and hydration.

 Do Lactation Products Actually Work?

-Phelps suggests that it's possible for lactation cookies and similar products to help increase milk supply, not because of a special ingredient, but because they may fill a nutritional gap.
+Phelps suggests it's possible for lactation cookies and similar products to help increase milk supply not because of a special ingredient, but because they may fill a nutritional gap.